-- Sagard Holdings Participation is 100% owned by Power Corporation of Canada. - Sagard Holdings Inc. is 100% owned by Sagard Holdings Participation. - Power Corporation of Canada directly controls 100% of Power Financial Corporation. - Power Financial Corporation, directly and indirectly, owns 66.116% (excluding 0.023% held by The Canada Life Assurance Company in its segregated funds or for similar purposes). - Non-voting common and non-voting participating shares have also been issued.
+- 1. Sagard Holdings Participation is 100% owned by Power Corporation of Canada. - 2.
+Sagard Holdings Inc. is 100% owned by Sagard Holdings Participation. - Power Financial Corporation, directly and indirectly, owns 65.985% (excluding 0.020% held by The Canada Life Assurance Company in its segregated funds or for similar purposes). - 4.
+Non-voting common and non-voting participating shares have also been issued. - Power Corporation of Canada indirectly controls 70.565% (including 2.375% held directly and indirectly by IGM Financial Inc.) of the outstanding common shares of Great-West Lifeco Inc., representing approximately 65% of all voting rights attached to all outstanding voting shares of Great-West Lifeco Inc.